AM Haczyk M4 - magnetic accessories

 Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.

-Neodymium magnetic are delicate as well as will shatter if allowed to collide with each other, even from a distance of a few centimeters.
-Despite being made of metal as well as coated with a shiny nickel plating, they are not as hard as steel.
-At the moment of connection between the magnets, small sharp metal fragments can be propelled in various directions at high speed.
+In the event of a collision between two neodymium magnets, it can result in them getting chipped.
+Despite being made of metal and coated with a shiny nickel plating, they are not as hard as steel.
+At the moment of connection between the magnets, tiny sharp metal fragments can be propelled in various directions at high speed.
 Eye protection is recommended.

-So that know how powerful neodymium magnets are and why they are so dangerous, see the article - Dangerous very powerful neodymium magnets.
+To show why neodymium magnets are so dangerous, see the article - How dangerous are powerful neodymium magnets?.